 The tax deferral program for seniors is also available to qualifying senior homeowners whose rising expenses have made it difficult to continue owning their home.

-Assessors will be performing inspections at properties across the City that have not been inspected or sold in the last seven years.
+Assessors will be performing inspections at properties across the City that have not been inspected or sold in the last ten years.

 These inspections may take place between 8 a.m. and 5 p.m., Monday through Friday.
 Representatives will carry a City of Boston photo ID and drive a City vehicle.
 Have questions or concerns?
 Please contact us at 617-635-4321.